jimmysaw/jimmysaw.github.io/index.md

 I am broadly interested in microbial diversity, ecology, and evolution and how they influence each other in different ecosystems (such as hot springs and hydrothermal vents).

+## News

+I will be starting as an assistant professor at George Washington University biological sciences starting January 2019.